cybertraining-dsc/fa20-523-337/project/project.md

 - [ ] hid from second author wrong
 - [ ] you are not looking at the output of the check report script some errors are listed there
 - [ ] the word below and above must never be used in a formal paper to refer to figures and tables
+- [ ] This si not a ppt presentations. for example

+  * Kaggle - Customer Revenue Prediction

+  is not a full sentence and must not be used to start a section

 Balaji Dhamodharan, bdhamodh@iu.edu, fa20-523-337
 Anantha Janakiraman, ajanakir@iu.edu, fa20-523-???